Gestational Trophoblastic Disease (GTD)

 Gestational trophoblastic neoplasia (GTN)

-Gestational trophoblastic neoplasia (GTN) are almost always cancer.
-They include the following types.
+Gestational trophoblastic neoplasia (GTN) is almost always cancerous.
+It includes the following types.

 Epithelioid trophoblastic tumours

-These are very rare types of tumours that usually develop after a normal pregnancy.
+These are very rare tumours that usually develop after a normal pregnancy.
 They are slow-growing and can go undiagnosed for a long time.

 Gestational choriocarcinomas